BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/userstories.rst

 In contrast to the developer, the *graphical visualization* of the workflow as a particularly user friendly form of documentation and especially the definition of pipelines, without the need to understand the underlying API, through a GUI are important features.
-For the user the definition and automatic installation of the software environment within the workflow tool is highly favorable to avoid losing time during the installation process.
+For the user the definition and automatic installation of the software environment within the workflow tool is highly favorable to avoid loosing time during the installation process.